dmccuskey/DMC-Corona-Library/README.md

 # Overview #

-The DMC Corona Library is collection of classes and utilities for use with the Corona SDK.
-As it has grown, so has their dependency on each other, so the library is intended to be used as a whole.
+The DMC Corona Library is collection of advanced modules and utilities for use with the Corona SDK.
+It has grown from the needs of several medium- to large-sized projects focused primarily on business-type apps, though it can be used for any size or type of application.

+The module architecture is heavily object-oriented, but each module can be used with any style of coding.
+The OO-nature ensures that the modules can be easily re-used or modified as necessary.

+As the library has grown, so has their dependency on each other, so it is intended to be used as a whole.
+That said, the architecture allows it to be split into different folders to be organized as you wish.

 **Documentation & Examples**

 There are examples and documentation available for the modules.
 Look in the `examples` folder for available examples which can be run directly in the Corona SDK.
 Documentation is online at: [docs.davidmccuskey.com](http://docs.davidmccuskey.com/display/docs/DMC+Corona+Library)

 **Questions or Comments**